 Several other tests can also be carried out to ascertain the cause of the anaemia; this will guide us when deciding on the treatment method to use.

 We run all types of blood tests, and anaemia is not left out.
 If you come up with these symptoms and you think you might be at risks of this condition, reach out to us today, and we will be glad to help.

 We are at Suite E, 117a Harley St, Marylebone, London W1G 6AT.
 You can also reach us through phone 02071830244.
 Our lines are open 24/7.

-Blood London have been providing Anaemia Profile on a self-referral basis to patients in Central and Greater London for over 20 years.
+Blood London have been providing Anaemia Blood Test on a self-referral basis to patients in Central and Greater London for over 20 years.
 Simply walk-in weekdays between 9am and 6pm or on weekends between 10am and 2pm, to have your blood taken by a highly experienced professional in our private, Harley Street clinic using some of the best labs in europe.

 Please note that when ordering blood tests on a self-request basis, we will forward you the laboratory report without note or comment from our doctors unless you are under their care.

 Following the results of your test, if you would like to undergo a consultation, further testing or treatment please feel free to reach out to the clinic and we'll be happy to help.

 Select the test that you would like to undergo

 Go to the Harley Street clinic for your blood draw and pay for your test in person

 As soon as the results are ready, the will be sent to you by your chosen method